coldmayo/KlaudOS/README.md

 ## Features

 * double stage bootloader
+* 32 bit protected mode + gdt
 * BIOS boot
 * FAT file system (shawty got a fatty)
-* gdt, interrupt handler
+* interrupt handler
 * keyboard input and printed output
+* working frame buffer/video driver
+* fun games/shenanigans
 * interactive shell
-* built in x86 assembly and C with gcc as compiler
+* built in x86 assembly and C with gcc as the compiler

 ## How to use